Kuyo and his student police force, who beat up the Unwanted Harem and actually killed Tsukune; this was the first time he was injected with blood.

 Actually, two other characters predated all of them.
 One was Wanda Maximoff aka the Scarlet Witch, the other was Mesmero.

-King Hiss in the 2002 He-Man and the Masters of the Universe cartoon.
+King Hiss in He-Man and the Masters of the Universe (2002).
 Shortly after being released, he defeats Skeletor and his entire army of evil warriors, before breaking into Castle Grayskull.
 Although temporarily defeated, he later returns and destroys the royal palace of Eternia.

-Megatron of Transformers Animated is another semi-example like Slade and Rubilax...
-Once he gets his body back, things get bad.
+Megatron of Transformers Animated is another semi-example like Slade and Rubilax.
+He was there from the beginning, but once he gets his body back, things get bad.

 Here's one for the Transformers franchise as a whole: Anytime Unicron shows up, things are going to get serious very quickly.
 This is especially noticable in his very first appearence, which opens up with him destroying an entire planet full of life.
 He only get's worse from there on out.